 IOM response was generously funded by:

-This project was generously funded by the U.S. Department of State Bureau of Population, Refugees, and Migration.
+U.S. Department of State Bureau of Population, Refugees, and Migration.